ansys/ansys-tools-common/doc/source/contributing.rst

 Post issues
 -----------

-Use the `Ansys tools common Issues <https://github.com/ansys/ansys-tools-common/issues>`_ page to report bugs and request new features.
+Use the Ansys Common Tools `Issues <https://github.com/ansys/ansys-tools-common/issues>`_ page to report bugs and request new features.
 When possible, use the issue templates provided.
 If your issue does not fit into one of these templates, click the link for opening a blank issue.

 If you have general questions about the PyAnsys ecosystem, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.
-If your question is specific to the Ansys tools common, ask your question in an issue as described in the previous paragraph.
+If your question is specific to Ansys Common Tools, ask your question in an issue as described in the previous paragraph.